atomjump/shortmail/README.md

 ## Using the email client

-Include an email address in the body of your message to email a new user.
-Otherwise, click on a user to email them and suggest they join you on the forum to chat further.

-Note: if the tbl_layer.enm_access = 'public', the users will be invited to chat, but iff tbl_layer.enm_access = 'private', there will be a direct email sent.
-In future versions, we will enable an interface to this configuration.
-For now, please use SQL in MySQL.
+Configure your popup settings with your email address.

+After editing the config file, you can go into the AtomJump popup.
-We also want to CC your inbox for any outgoing emails, so that you have a record of all outgoings in your ordinary mailbox.
-This is yet to be completed.
+Click on a user's name, write a message and click 'Send to [their name]'  to email them.
+You will also be BCC'ed into any outgoing emails, so that you have a record of this outgoing message in your ordinary inbox.

+To email a new user: include an email address in the body of your message.

+Your popup will be auto-updated with new incoming email messages every five minutes.